 E-mail: [email protected]

 MPSS offers ample spots to pitch a tent or hang your hammock.
 Summer interns have a full outdoor kitchen/fire pit that can serve as a long-term home base.
 There is also limited space in our indoor dojo during winter for those who prefer the comfort of the indoors.
 Spaces are also available to park your van/RV.

 MPSS has multiple learning sites, trails, and over 30 acres to explore!

 What to Bring

 The majority of class time is spent outdoors, especially during spring, summer, and fall.
 We recommend packing as if you were taking a camping trip the length of your course.
 Please consider the weather and climate in Maine as temperatures are significantly lower than other areas of New England.
 We have complied a general list of items to bring:

-Note: We do have 4 beds available in an indoor dorm-style room.
-If you are interested in reserving a place indoors please email us before you arrive so we can hold you a spot.
+Note: If you are interested in reserving a place indoors (on the floor of our dojo) please email us before you arrive so we can hold you a spot.

 There are several local hotels and AirBnB options in the area if you would like go that route.